 WERC: Size of discolored hearts of sugar maple

 Ruth Yanai and René Germain, SUNY College of Environmental Science and Forestry

 Because the most valuable sugar maple trees are those with small hearts, foresters, loggers and landowners would benefit from a heart-size prediction model.
 Few studies have examined the relationship between dark discoloration size and site or individual tree factors.
-The initial phase of this study, based on data (bark type, diameter, slope, aspect, etc.) collected from 52 timber sales in 6 states, is nearly complete.
-The next phase will involve the intensive field study of sites to develop and validate a heart-size prediction model.
-Future analysis will include stand history and exposure to injury, which is commonly thought to influence dark discoloration in sugar maple.
-This project is was funded in whole or in part through a grant awarded by the Wood Education and Resource Center, Northeastern Area State and Private Forestry, Forest Service, U.S. Department of Agriculture.
-In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
-To file a complaint of discrimination, write USDA Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, DC 20250-9410 or call (202) 720-5964 (voice and TDD).
-USDA is an equal opportunity employer.
+The first part of this study was based on logs from 52 timber sales in 6 states.
+The second involved measurements of trees before harvest and compared tree and site characteristics to heart size measured on stumps post-harvest.
+This project is was funded through a grant awarded by the Wood Education and Resource Center, Northeastern Area State and Private Forestry, Forest Service, U.S. Department of Agriculture.

 Modeling forest susceptibility to decline following defoliation by forest tent caterpillar